-'Unbelievable there's a Mac Allister playing for Argentina'
+'Unbelievable a Mac Allister is in Argentina team'

-World Cup 2022: Argentina midfielder Mac Allister has family roots in county Antrim village
+World Cup 2022: Argentina's Alexis Mac Allister has roots in county Antrim village

 Last updated on .From the section World Cup

-From the Glens of Antrim the Mac Allisters have travelled far through the generations and one of their number is now on the brink of World Cup glory.
+From the Glens of Antrim, the Mac Allisters have travelled far through the generations - and one of their number is now on the brink of World Cup glory.

 Argentina midfielder Alexis Mac Allister is part of the Argentina squad preparing to face France in Sunday's World Cup final in Qatar.